 In September 2013, district attorneys in California initiated an investigation of whether the Company properly disposed of certain damaged retail products under Federal and California state environmental law, primarily the Resource Conservation and Recovery Act.
-The outcome of this matter cannot be determined at this time.
+The Company has accrued its estimated loss, which is immaterial.